Information Security Objectives & planning to achieve them for ISO 27001 Requirement 6.2

 - Number of corrective actions with a target of none (all)

-We documented a list of measures aimed at delivering on one or more of our stated objectives and then stated the frequency of measure.
+We documented a list of measures aimed at delivering on one or more of our stated objectives and then stated the frequency of measurement.

-Within ISMS.Online we have a tool to handle not only incident tracking but improvements and corrective actions too.
-This makes them all easy to manage and easy to evaluate using the built in stats feature.
+Within the ISMS.Online software solution we have a tool to handle not only incident management tracking but improvements and corrective actions too.
+This makes them all easy to manage and easy to evaluate using the built-in stats feature.

 Define process and responsibilities for evaluation

 Once you have defined your objectives, determined your measures, and their frequency, it’s necessary to record how you will set about evaluating the results to influence any required changes or improvements to your ISMS.

 At Alliantist we put together a team of representatives from senior management to form the Performance Audit and Improvement Board (PAIB).
 The PAIB is responsible for setting the targets for each of the measures.
 In our case, our Operations Director owns all measures on behalf of the PAIB, although source data may be delegated to relevant members of staff to obtain.

 Within ISMS.online we’ve created a PAIB ‘Project’ where performance is documented, as a KPI, and evaluated as part of our regular management reviews (9.3), or by exception, in between reviews if necessary.